EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/speclibs.rst

    :alt: Visual Comparison of EnMAP and Sentinel-2 Profiles
    :align: center

 Once processed, the new Sentinel-2 profile will be generated.
 Comparing the two profiles visually demonstrates how the 224 bands of the EnMAP sensor are resampled into the broader multispectral bands of Sentinel-2.
 To load the new profile in the view, just click on the plus icon highlighted under the red circle, and then select the new field that you created (in this case 'sentinel') in the Field section of the dropdown and adjust the color and style according to your preference.

+Field Calculator
+^^^^^^^^^^^^^^^^

+Simple calculations can be done using the *QGIS Field Calculator*.

+1. Open an attribute table
+2. Open the Field Calculator
+3. Set a new field name or the name of a field you like to update
+4. Use the spectral_math function to calculate new profiles using a python expression
+5. In a new field was created, use the layer settings to ensure it's editor widget is set to *Spectral Profile*

+*Example: Calculate reflectance profiles*

+Let's assume we have imported radiance measurements made with an ASD Field Spectrometer.
+For each measurement we have two radiance profiles: the radiance  profile of the white reference panel, and the target profile, e.g. of vegetation (https://eol.pages.cms.hu-berlin.de/geo_rs/S04_Lab_and_field_spectroscopy.html).

+To calculate the reflectance profile with values betweeen 0 and 100%, we like to calculate :math:`` devide target radiances by white reference radiances.

+1. Open an attribute table
+2. Click the Field Calculator button
+3. Create a

 .. _profile_fields: